What Is Roemheld Syndrome? The Gut–Heart Connection Explained

 Diagnosing Roemheld Syndrome is not easy, and due to its nature, many will be misdiagnosed with either a non-existent heart condition or a mental issue.
 Patients’ experiences will vary considerably depending on which doctor they visit first.

-Since the most obvious symptoms of Roemheld Syndrome are very similar to those belonging to many different cardiac diseases, most patients will visit a cardiologist first.
+Since the most obvious symptoms of Roemheld Syndrome are very similar to those associated with many different cardiac diseases, most patients will visit a cardiologist first.
 Most doctors will focus on finding a heart problem that is not really there.
-With that purpose, they will use diagnostic tools like EKG’s, Holter monitors, slope tests, cardiac MRIs, cardiac CTs, cardiac catheterizations, EP studies, Echocardiograms, and many blood tests.
+With that purpose, they will use diagnostic tools like EKGs, Holter monitors, tilt tests, cardiac MRIs, cardiac CTs, cardiac catheterizations, EP studies, Echocardiograms, and blood tests.
 Sleep studies may even be included.
 If everything goes well, no heart condition will be found.

 Gastroenterologists have the best chance of diagnosing RS in symptomatic patients by performing colonoscopies, endoscopies, and ultrasounds.
 This way, a doctor will be able to detect the presence of a gastrointestinal problem (leading to a distended GI tract).

-If Roemheld Syndrome is suspected by a doctor, a combination of X-rays and EKGs to detect simultaneous air-filled bowels and arrhythmia has been used for effective diagnosis; However, improvement of cardiac symptoms after treatment of the gastric conditions is the strongest confirmation for Roemheld Syndrome.
+If Roemheld Syndrome is suspected by a doctor, a combination of X-rays and EKGs to simultaneously detect air-filled bowels and arrhythmia might be used for effective diagnosis.
+However, improvement of cardiac symptoms after treatment of the gastric conditions is the strongest confirmation for Roemheld Syndrome.

 Treatment

-- Anticonvulsants like Lorazepam and Oxcarbazepine help regulate motility in the GI tract and the vagus nerve
+- The benzodiazepine, Lorazepam, and the anticonvulsant, Oxcarbazepine, to help regulate motility in the GI tract and the vagus nerve

-- Antigas to reduce gastric pressure.
+- Antigas medications to reduce gastric pressure.
 In this category, Simethicone is very popular

 - Antacids help against acid reflux